 Summer is here, which means it's time to enjoy movies in the park!
-This year, Film Night in the Park will show movies at three locations in San Francisco: Dolores Park, Union Square, and Washington Square Park.
+This year, Film Night in the Park will show movies at several locations around SF.

 All films are free of charge and begin just before dark, usually between 8pm and 9pm.
 They recommend that you arrive at least an hour early for music and pre-film drawings.

-This year's season starts on June 11 and lasts through September 24.
+This year's season starts on July 12 and runs through October 18.

 It's a great opportunity to gather with friends and neighbors to enjoy top-rated films from the last few decades.